 • Resume file sharing as usual, it should work as expected

-You may need to repeat this process after a few days, or at random, if file sharing suddenly stops working again between the macOS Ventura Mac and another Mac or device.
+You may need to repeat this process after a few days, or at random, if file sharing suddenly stops working again between the macOS Ventura or Sonoma Mac and another Mac or device.
 Why you need to disable file sharing, reboot, then re-enable file sharing, is a bit of a mystery.
 Simply toggling file sharing off and on does not do the trick.

 How to fix "macOS could not be installed on your computer" error